B-garces/Red-Team-VS-Blue-Team-Project/README.md

 # Red-Team-VS-Blue-Team-Project
-Acted as a red team to attack a vulnerable VM within my environment, ultimately gaining root access to the machine.
-Acted as Blue Team to use Kibana to review logs taken during the attack implemented as the red team.
+Acted as a red team member to attack a vulnerable VM within my environment, ultimately gaining root access to the machine.
+Acted as Blue Team member to use Kibana to review logs taken during the attack implemented as the red team.
+Scenarios in which responsibilities of both a pentester and SOC analyst are used.

  # Red Team
 - `Ifconfig` to find out network IP address and network range ![ifconfig](https://user-images.githubusercontent.com/61332852/137389108-3288b38b-5fcd-497a-878f-206fe37f54f1.png)